syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Hierarchy-Grid.md

 # Hierarchical Bindings

 Hierarchical binding can be used to create the Grid with parent and child relation, this facilitate you to view the child records for a particular row by clicking on the Expander button present in first column of each grid row.
-This can be enabled by defining `ChildGrid` and `QueryString`. `ChildGrid` is to define options of child and `QueryString` is to define the relation between parent and child grid.
+This can be enabled by defining `ChildGrid` and `QueryString`.

+The `ChildGrid` property is used define the model properties that has to be applied on the child grid.
+The `ChildGrid` is the extended class of the base class Grid such that it holds all the properties of the Grid.
+The `QueryString` is to define the relation between parent and child grid.
+The `QueryString` property is used to denote the foreignKey field in the parent grid which is to be mapped with the primaryKey field of the child grid.
+Based on the mapping, the child grid records are filtered from the table and is bound as datasource for the child grid.

 {% tabs %}